House at Terubok

 Contractor: Strategic Engineering

 & Construction Pte Ltd

 Styling by Aplomb

 Photography by Ong Chan Hao

-Planting within this incision provides an environmental filter and in turn helps produce the connection to outdoor space that the existing site lacked.
+Planters within the naturally ventilated incision between the bathrooms and party wall provide an environmental filter for cross-ventilation, and in turn help create a meaningful connection to the outdoor space that the existing site lacked.

 The interior layouts are conceptualised around the creation of an airwell that captured as much natural light and air as possible, and by pulling the main living spaces and bedrooms away from the party wall, creates a naturally ventilated incision that runs high and long.
 This strategy of organising as much of the interior spaces around this airwell and internalising the aspect of these spaces, focuses on taking advantage of the few things that are still abundantly free yet very important in a small site – light and air, while still maintaining privacy from the neighbours.